Frequently Asked Questions: Other Services

 How do I get a Mailman mailing list set up?

 We need people to look after mailing lists, so they should be of the form firstname.lastname@example.org, where listowner is either a username (like spqr2) or a society name.

 Signing up for a society account solely for the purpose of running a mailing list is absolutely fine—go fill in the society application form, which lets you request mailing lists with your new account.
-If you want a mailing list for yourself (spqr2-listname) or an existing society, just e-mail the sysadmins.
+New mailing lists can be created on the Control Panel.